-Giving hope to prisoners

-Jesuit Foundation

-Thailand

-Project: Prison Ministry and

-Immigration Detention

-Services

-This project provides practical help and pastoral care for prisoners and detainees often at the lowest point in their lives.
+Giving hope to detainees Partner: Jesuit Foundation Thailand Project: Immigration Detention Services The Jesuit Foundation serves over 6,000 people each year in the Bangkok Immigration Detention Centre, providing practical help and pastoral care for detainees when they are often at the lowest point in their lives.

-The Prison Ministry team conducts prisoner visits in eight prisons and provides some basic financial assistance, clothes and health care to prisoners, as well as delivering precious news between family members.

-These connections uphold the dignity of men and women in what human rights organisations define as some of the worst prisons in the world.

-The Jesuit Foundation also serves 6,000 people each year in the Bangkok Immigration Detention Centre.
 Incarcerated because they lack correct visa or paperwork, families are separated and abysmal conditions wreak misery.

-The project provides health care, social services and basic supplies such as food, particularly for the elderly and vulnerable, clothes, and blankets.
+The project provides health care delivered by a doctor or nurse, including hospital referrals, and social services and basic supplies such as food, clothes and blankets - particularly for the elderly and vulnerable.
 It also provides administrative support and solutions for detainee release, including organising travel documents and visas.

-Supporting refugee youth

-Jesuit Refugee Service (JRS) Asia Pacific

-Urban Education Project

-Refugee children in Bangkok are not allowed to attend government schools.
+Supporting refugee youth Partner: Jesuit Refugee Service (JRS) Asia Pacific Project: Urban Education Project Refugee youth in Bangkok are not allowed to attend government schools.
 With parents desperate to earn money any way they can, or without any parents at all, they are at risk of trafficking, sexual violence, exploitation or arbitrary arrest.
 This project provides free training in Thai and English language, and vocational skills such as sewing, computer skills and beauty therapy.
 They also offer help with housing, food and transport costs.
 It establishes peer to peer connections with local Thai youth to promote better understanding and a sense of belonging.

-Launching careers

-Xavier Learning

-Community (XLC) Education of Ethnic

-Minorities

-Xavier Learning Community provides tertiary students from the hill tribes around Chiang Rai the opportunity to spread their wings.
+Launching careers Partner: Xavier Learning Community (XLC) Project: Education of Ethnic Minorities Xavier Learning Community provides tertiary students from the hill tribes around Chiang Rai the opportunity to spread their wings.
 Traditionally destined to farm the family's mountainous land, young members of Karen, Akha, Lahu and Hmong ethnic groups now have great ambitions.
 Recognising that spoken English is an essential international tool, all students study a Bachelor of English, along with eco-tourism, teaching and hospitality.

-With a fully operational farm on the campus, sustainability is key to the ethos of XI C
+With a fully operational farm on the campus, sustainability is key to the ethos of XLC.

 "Education with a heart" is taught at a refugee camp in Mae Hong Son.

-Timor-Leste
+Timor-Lesté